metal3-io/metal3-docs/docs/user-guide/src/capm3/pivoting.md

    If not, it has to be deployed before the `clusterctl init` and the BMH CRDs need to be labeled accordingly manually.
-Separate labeling for BMH CRDs is required because since CAPM3 release [v0.5.0](https://github.com/metal3-io/cluster-api-provider-metal3/releases/tag/v0.5.0) BMO/BMH CRDs are not deplopyed as part of CAPM3 deployment anymore.
+Separate labeling for BMH CRDs is required because since CAPM3 release [v0.5.0](https://github.com/metal3-io/cluster-api-provider-metal3/releases/tag/v0.5.0) BMO/BMH CRDs are not deployed as part of CAPM3 deployment anymore.
    This is a prerequisite for both the management and the target cluster.

 1. **Objects should have a proper owner reference chain.**